 The storage expansion enclosure supports two redundant drive loops.
 A redundant storage expansion enclosure drive loop consists of one or more storage expansion enclosures that are connected to a storage subsystem using two sets of fibre-channel cables.
 If one fibre-channel drive loop fails, the storage subsystem uses the other drive loop to maintain input/output (I/O) to the storage expansion enclosure drives.
 Usually, there are two redundant array of independent disks (RAID) controllers in a storage subsystem.
-Use the Installation, User's and Maintenance Guide or System Storage Quick Start Guide that ships with your storage subsystem for the specific information about cabling the storage expansion enclosure to a storage subsystem.
-Before cabling the storage expansion enclosure, read the following information:
+Use the Installation, User's and Maintenance Guide or System Storage Quick Start Guide that ships with your storage subsystem for the specific information about cabling the storage expansion enclosure, read the following information: